 Curator / Writer / Critic

 Dr. Grant Vetter is the Galleries Director at Arizona State University and the Program Director of Fine Art Complex 1101.
 He is also the author of of The Architecture of Control from Zero Books and he reviews art books for Routledge publishing.
-He is currently working on his second book about the relationship between art and globalization.
+He is currently working on his second book, The Futures of Art, about the relationship between art and globalization.
 He has recently been featured as one of Phoenix’s top 100 creatives in the Phoenix New Times, particiapted in the 2018 Arizona Biennial as a perfomer in a piece by Malena Barnhart and was interviewed about his curatorial practice in Java Magazine and Studio Crasher Magazine.

 Before coming to Arizona he was the Director of Autonomie Projects in Los Angeles and a former board member of Fine Art Resources, a non-profit organization that has been producing critical programming in the arts since 1977.
 He has served as a teacher at the School for Science and Architecture (Sci-Arch), the Art Center College of Design, and the University of California, Irvine (UCI).
 Dr. Vetter has given talks about art at the Torrance Art Museum, California State University Long Beach, the Munroe Center for Social Inquiry at Pitzer and many other venues.
 In addition to these honors he has also had papers published in The Journal of Labor and Society and Review 31, as well as contributing essays to various catalogs and monographs.